ethanc8/opencv-python-docs/_sources/cv2.dnn.md.txt

 :type layer: int
 :param numParam: index of the layer parameter in the Layer::blobs array.
 :type numParam: int
-:param blob: the new value.@see Layer::blobs
+:param blob: the new value.
 :type blob: cv2.typing.MatLike
 :rtype: None
 ````